CMLab-Korea/Awesome-Video-Frame-Interpolation/README.md

 ## 📘 Abstract

-Video Frame Interpolation (VFI) aims to synthesize intermediate frames between given input frames and has advanced significantly from traditional motion-compensation to deep learning-based methods.
-We comprehensively categorize VFI approaches—kernel-based, flow-based, attention-based, Transformer-based, Mamba-based, and diffusion-based—highlighting their motion representations and core architectures.
-We further formalize training objectives into Center-Time Frame Interpolation (CTFI) and Arbitrary-Time Frame Interpolation (ATFI), offering a unified perspective across learning paradigms.
-This survey identifies key challenges such as large motion, occlusion, lighting changes, and non-linear motion, and reviews how each method addresses them.
-We also examine practical components like datasets, loss functions, and evaluation metrics used across the literature.
-Additionally, we explore extended applications including event-guided VFI, joint VFI with super-resolution or deblurring, and domain-specific uses like animation or medical imaging.
-Our study offers a consolidated reference point and future directions for researchers in the field of video frame interpolation.
+Video Frame Interpolation (VFI) is a fundamental Low-Level Vision (LLV) task that synthesizes intermediate frames between existing ones while maintaining spatial and temporal coherence.
+VFI techniques have evolved from classical motion compensation-based approach to deep learning-based approach, including kernel-, flow-, hybrid-, phase-, GAN-, Transformer-, Mamba-, and more recently diffusion model-based approach.
+We introduce AceVFI, the most comprehensive survey on VFI to date, covering over 250+ papers across these approaches.
+We systematically organize and describe VFI methodologies, detailing the core principles, design assumptions, and technical characteristics of each approach.
+We categorize the learning paradigm of VFI methods namely, Center-Time Frame Interpolation (CTFI) and Arbitrary-Time Frame Interpolation (ATFI).
+We analyze key challenges of VFI such as large motion, occlusion, lighting variation, and non-linear motion.
+In addition, we review standard datasets, loss functions, evaluation metrics.
+We examine applications of VFI including event-based, cartoon, medical image VFI and joint VFI with other LLV tasks.
+We conclude by outlining promising future research directions to support continued progress in the field.
+This survey aims to serve as a unified reference for both newcomers and experts seeking a deep understanding of modern VFI landscapes.

 ---